OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

           | uvw = 3

-        <p class=jekyll-theme-minimal scene-class-attr-comment">When processing multi-channel outputs, how should channel names be suffixed?
+        <p class="jekyll-theme-minimal scene-class-attr-comment">When processing multi-channel outputs, how should channel names be suffixed?

 	auto : a best guess suffix is chosen based on the type of output